godotengine/godot-docs/community/contributing/pr_workflow.rst

 is that only a small number (if any) commit directly to the *master* branch.
-Instead, contributors *fork* the project (i.e. create a copy of it, which they can modify as they wish), and then use the GitHub interface to request a *pull* from one of their fork's branch to one branch of the original (often named *upstream*) repository.
+Instead, contributors *fork* the project (i.e. create a copy of it, which they can modify as they wish), and then use the GitHub interface to request a *pull* from one of their fork's branches to one branch of the original (often named *upstream*) repository.

 The resulting *pull request* (PR) can then be reviewed by other contributors,